ABCxFF/diepindepth/protocol/incoming.md

 ---

 It's worth nothing that not all notifications are sent throught this packet.
-Some notifcations are fully clientside such as the autofire and autospin notifications.
+Some notifcations are fully clientside, such as the autofire and autospin notifications.

 ## **`0x04` Server Info Packet**